MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 Use an external table to:

 - Query Hadoop or Azure blob storage data with [!INCLUDE[tsql](../../includes/tsql-md.md)] statements.
-- Import and store data from Hadoop or Azure blob storage into your [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database.
+- Import and store data from Hadoop or Azure blob storage into Analytics Platform System.

 See also [CREATE EXTERNAL DATA SOURCE](../../t-sql/statements/create-external-data-source-transact-sql.md) and [DROP EXTERNAL TABLE](../../t-sql/statements/drop-external-table-transact-sql.md).